Back to Blog

 Real-World Examples for Canadian SMBs

-• Halifax retail shop: custom POS that integrates with their existing accounting (QuickBooks Canada) and inventory pulled from a Shopify store; eliminated double data entry, ~6 hours/week saved
+• Halifax retail shop: custom POS that integrates with their existing accounting (QuickBooks Canada) and inventory pulled from a Shopify store; reduced double data entry

 • Calgary construction firm: custom project management with photo logging, weather-aware schedule shifts, and crew assignment — replaced 4 spreadsheets and a Slack channel